ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-pipenv.md

 Successfully installed pipenv-2018.11.26 virtualenv-clone-0.5.4
 ```

-This installs "successfully" `pipenv`.
-Interesting is what kind of definition
+This will "successfully" install `pipenv`.
+What is interesting is what kind of
-of "successfully" is used in this context.
+definition of "successful" is used in this context.

 ```bash
 pipenv